FavourDaniel/SCA-Cloud-School-Application/README.md

 This repository contains a Python file and Jenkins file for the first assessment exercise given to us at She Code Africa.
 It it solely for the task completion.

 ## Jenkins integration with repo

-I made use of an EC2 instance which I created in AWS to directly integrate my github repo to the job build ensuring to use a port 8080.
+I made use of an EC2 instance which I created in AWS to directly install Jenkins and integrate my github repo to the job build ensuring to use a port 8080.

 In the integration process, I created a Jenkins API token before configuring the repository.
 After that, I created webhooks in my Github repo as well as creating a Github token.
 To connect my Jenkins server with the webhook, I created an API token to authenticate from Github.
 Steps for this was clicking on my account, then selecting the configure option.
 Proceeded to selecting add new token, chose a name and generated the token.

 ## Configuring my GitHub repository